Cristian-Tello/Analysis-of-Travel-Patterns-in-Chicago/README.md

 print(f"\nDuración promedio en días lluviosos: {grupo_lluvioso.mean():.2f} segundos") print(f"Duración promedio en días sin lluvia: {grupo_sin_lluvia.mean():.2f} segundos")
 ```
-We reject the null hypothesis.
-There IS a significant difference in trip duration.
-Rain DOES affect the average trip duration.

-Average duration on rainy days: 2427.21 seconds
-Average duration on dry days: 1999.68 seconds

 ## Main Conclusions:
 1. The Loop neighborhood has the highest number of recorded trips according to Google Maps.
 Along with River North and other downtown Chicago areas, it stands out for its strategic location in the heart of the city.
 This result is consistent with urban dynamics: as these are commercial, tourist, and high-density activity areas, it's logical that they have a higher average number of trips.

+2. We reject the null hypothesis, There IS a significant difference in trip duration and Rain does affect the average trip duration.

+Average duration on rainy days: 2427.21 seconds
+Average duration on dry days: 1999.68 seconds